The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

 \subsection{Type~Ic-BL Supernovae (SNe~Ic-BL)}

 It is hypothesized that long-duration gamma ray bursts (lGRBs, lasting longer than $\sim$2 seconds) are produced by relativistic jets originating in an SN explosion and interacting with surrounding circumstellar material \citep{2021Roy_LGRBs}.
-Broad-Lined SNe Ic (SNe~Ic-BL) are the only SNe that have been associated with lGRBs, and these explosions have been found to occur in galaxies of lower average metallicity than the less-energetic SNe~Ic \citep{2020Modjaz_IcBL}.
+Broad-Lined SNe Ic (SNe~Ic-BL) are the only SNe that have been unambiguously associated with lGRBs, and these explosions have been found to occur in galaxies of lower average metallicity than the less-energetic SNe~Ic \citep{2020Modjaz_IcBL}.
 A thorough understanding of the host-galaxy correlations of SNe~Ic-BL could permit a reconstruction of the physical conditions that give rise to relativistic jets in SNe.
-To simulate a distinction between SNe~Ic and SNe~Ic-BL hosts, the \texttt{WGTMAP} probabilities for both SNe Ic and SNe Ic-BL are constructed as the multiple of two terms.
+To simulate a distinction between SNe~Ic and SNe~Ic-BL hosts, the \texttt{WGTMAP} probabilities for both SNe Ic and SNe Ic-BL are constructed as the product of two terms.
 The first term embeds the preference for core-collapse events to occur in active galaxies, which is parameterized by equation 6.
-For the second term, we consider the metallicity and model the distribution of SN~Ic and SN~Ic-BL host galaxy metallicities as a set of logistic distributions:
+For the second term, we consider the metallicity of each galaxy and model the distribution of SN~Ic and SN~Ic-BL host galaxy metallicities as a set of logistic distributions:

 where $Z$ is the metallicity of the galaxy measured as $\textrm{log}_{10}(12 + O/H)$ and estimated using the modified Mass-Metallicity Relation (MZR) given by Eq.~2 in \citet{2010Mannucci_FMR} (galaxy metallicity is not included in the CosmoDC2 catalogue).
-The functions $f$ roughly reproduce both the probability density functions and the cumulative distributions of these hosts shown in Fig.~5 of \citet{2020Modjaz_IcBL}.
+The functions $f$ are Gaussians which roughly reproduce both the probability density functions and the cumulative distributions of Ic and Ic-BL hosts shown in Fig.~5 of \citet{2020Modjaz_IcBL}.

-We note that the SN~Ic/Ic-BL distinction is the only pair of classes that are are distinguishable solely by host properties.
-This provides a unique opportunity to test the value of host galaxy information in distinguishing photometrically-similar transient events.
+We note that the SN~Ic and Ic-BL light curve models are photometrically similar, and therefore these classes provide a unique opportunity to test the value of host galaxy information in classification.